kristinemlarson/gnssrefl/README.md

 Bug Diary

+**September 15, 2021** There was a screen output about missing fortran translators that was a bug.
+The hybrid translator is the default and you should not be getting warnings about missing fortran translators.

 **August 28, 2021** Fixed NGS archive accessibility.
 Also, switched UNAVCO, BKG, NZ Geonet to https.

 **June 14,2021** Fixed bug in nolook option.
 Fixed rinex2snr conversion for RINEX 3/nav orbits.